 To verify your setup, look at your model from above.
 You should see that:

-- The origin is in the lower left corner of your model.
+- The origin is in the top, front, left corner of your model.

 Then look at your model from the side and verify that the origin is in the top corner closest to the surface.